telerik/fiddler-everywhere-docs/installation/installation-procedure.md

     ![login-screen](../images/login/login-screen-fiddler.png)

-5. Fiddler Everywhere is ready for is to be used.
+5. Fiddler Everywhere is ready to be used.

-6. (Optional) Enable capturing and decoding secure traffic (HTTPS).

-By default, the standard installation will allow you to track only non-secure HTTP traffic.
-To enable tracking and decoding of HTTPS, you will need to install a trusted certificate as shown [here]({% slug decrypt-https-traffic %}).
+>important By default, the standard installation will allow you to track only non-secure HTTP traffic.
+To enable tracking and decoding of HTTPS, you will need to install a trusted certificate as shown in the [HTTPS]({%slug decrypt-https-traffic%}) article.